corda/corda/readme.txt

 Step 4: Write a driver which starts the VM and runs the desired main method.
 Note the bootJar function, which will be called by the VM to get a handle to the embedded jar.
-We tell the VM about this jar by setting the classpath to "[bootJar]".
+We tell the VM about this jar by setting the boot classpath to "[bootJar]".

  $ cat >main.cpp <<EOF
 #include "stdint.h"